-The Atlanta-based carrier charges $100 each way to handle UMs. it does not allow children age four and under to travel as UMs; children aged five to seven can only travel on non-stop flights, while kids aged eight to 14 can fly on connecting flights.
-The program is optional for children 15-17 years old.
-A parent or designated accompanying adult must take the unaccompanied minor to the departure gate and remain until the flight has left the ground.
-Parents or an accompanying adult should report to the destination airport one hour before scheduled arrival to obtain a gate pass, and a valid ID must be presented before the UM is released.
+A parent or designated accompanying adult must take an unaccompanied minor to the departure gate and remain until the flight has left the ground.
+Parents or an accompanying adult should report to the destination airport one hour before scheduled arrival to get a gate pass, and a valid ID must be presented before the child is released.

-The Seattle-based carrier offers unaccompanied minor service for those aged five through 17 years old, on domestic and international flights.
-The cost is $25 each way or $50 each way on connecting flights.
+This Seattle-based carrier offers unaccompanied minor service for children ages 5 through 17 years old on domestic and international flights, both nonstop and connecting.
+The fees each way are low, but they are higher for connecting flights.

 Spirit, based in Fort Lauderdale, Florida, accepts children between 5 and 14 years old as unaccompanied minors.
 They are only accepted on nonstop or direct flights that don't require a change of aircraft or flight number.

 Parents and guardians are advised to let the airline know when booking an unaccompanied minor.
 The fee each way includes a drink and a snack.